Samuel L. Jackson: Career

-1970s
+1972–1987: Early roles and theater work

 Jackson initially majored in marine biology at Morehouse College before switching to architecture.
 He later settled on drama after taking a public speaking class and appearing in a version of The Threepenny Opera.
-Jackson began acting on the stage, including Home and A Soldier's Play, which was the inspiration for the 1984 film, A Soldier's Story.
+Jackson began acting on the stage, including Home and A Soldier's Play, which was the inspiration for the 1984 film A Soldier's Story.
 He appeared in several television films, and made his feature film debut in the blaxploitation independent film Together for Days (1972).
-After these initial roles, Jackson moved from Atlanta to New York City in 1976 and spent the next decade appearing in stage plays, including the premiers of The Piano Lesson and Two Trains Running at the Yale Repertory Theater.
+After these initial roles, Jackson moved from Atlanta to New York City in 1976, and spent the next decade appearing in stage plays, including the premieres of The Piano Lesson and Two Trains Running at the Yale Repertory Theater.
+To supplement his income while auditioning, he worked at the Manhattan Plaza apartment complex as an overnight security guard.
 Jackson developed addictions to alcohol and cocaine, which prevented him from proceeding with the two plays to Broadway (actors Charles S. Dutton and Anthony Chisholm took his place).

-1980s
+1988–1993: Rise to prominence

 After a 1981 performance in the play A Soldier's Play, Jackson was introduced to director Spike Lee, who cast him for small roles in School Daze (1988) and Do the Right Thing (1989).
 He also worked for three years as a stand-in for Bill Cosby on The Cosby Show.
 Throughout his early film career, mainly in minimal roles in films such as Coming to America (1988) and various television films, Jackson was mentored by Morgan Freeman.

-1990s

 Jackson played a minor role in the 1990 Martin Scorsese film Goodfellas, as real-life Mafia associate Stacks Edwards.
 Having overdosed on heroin several times, he switched to cocaine.
 His family entered him into a New York rehabilitation clinic.
 After he completed rehabilitation, he appeared in Jungle Fever as a crack cocaine addict.
 Jackson said that the role was cathartic, commenting, "It was a funny kind of thing.
 By the time I was out of rehab, about a week or so later I was on set and we were ready to start shooting."
 His performance was so acclaimed that the jury of 1991 Cannes Film Festival added a special "Supporting Actor" award just for him.
 Following this role, Jackson became involved with the comedy Strictly Business and dramas Juice and Patriot Games.
 He then moved on to two other comedies: National Lampoon's Loaded Weapon 1 (his first starring role) and Amos & Andrew.
 Jackson worked with the director Steven Spielberg in 1993's Jurassic Park.